nfeliciano/rightnow/README.md

 - Noel: Not-quite-yet-Professional, only done smaller webdev projects (mostly an iOS developer), some experience with Angular, none with Flask
 - David: professional, python, flask, databases
 - Karina : on a first software dev co-op (C/C++), currently learning python
 - Jon: recent psychology/computer science graduate.
 Worked on user-interaction design, front end.
-Experience with iOS development, somewhat new to web dev.
-This was more or less my first time using Angularjs.
+Experience with iOS development, first time -really- using Angularjs (I worked on a website with someone who used angular once, but I more or less avoided all of the angular code.)